shiftcode/dynamo-easy/README.md

 expression: '#age = :age'

-this works seemlesly for top level attribtues, but if we wanna build an expression for where the attribute needs to be accessed with a document path, we need some special logic
+this works seemlesly for top level attribtues, but if we wanna build an expression for where the attribute needs to be accessed with a document path, we need some special logic nested attribute: person.age
-attributeName: person.age

 attributeExpressionNames: {'#person':'person', '#age': 'age'}
 attributeExpressionValues: {':age': {N: '10'}}
 expression: '#person.#age = :age'

-we can't use #personAge: 'person.age' because if the dot is part of an attribute name it is not treated as metacharacter compared to when using directly in expression, so the above solution needs to be used
+we can't use #personAge: 'person.age' because if the dot is part of an attribute name it is not treated as a metacharacter compared to when using directly in expression, so the above solution needs to be used

-these are the accessor rules for nested attribute types [n]—for list elements
+these are the accessor rules for nested attribute types
+- [n]—for list elements
-. (dot)—for map elements
+- . (dot)—for map elements

 ## Object Mapper

+#### Enum
+Typescript enums are stored as N(umber) type in DynamoDb, use the @Enum decorator to mark an enum

-#### Notes
+#### Null Values

-##### lodash with rollup and jest
-We ended up using lodash-es to get it to work with rollup, there is some additional configuration required for jest [Tree Shake](https://medium.com/@martin_hotell/tree-shake-lodash-with-webpack-jest-and-typescript-2734fa13b5cd) we used the configuration linked (allowJs in tsconfig, and transform & transformIgnorePattern in jest config -> see package.json)
+Think about an attribute of type string where the value is an empty string, this is not a valid attributeValue to be persisted.
+There are two solutions for this problem.
+1. Don't send the attribute to the backend
+2. Use the NULL type to express the empty string

+The default for now is to skip properties with empty values depending on type (empty string / empty set, etc)

 #### Decorators
 Decorators are used to add some metadata to our model classes required by the mapper for some special cases.